 3. Centos Web Panel

-The CentOS Web Panel is the features rich open source web control panel that designed to manage the dedicated and Virtual servers (VPS).
-The Linux operating systems it supports are CentOS/RHEL 6.x and CloudLinux distribution.
+The CentOS Web Panel is the features rich open source web control panel designed to manage the dedicated and Virtual servers (VPS).
+The Linux operating systems it supports are CentOS/RHEL 6. x and CloudLinux distribution.

 Features of CentOS web panel